Unboxed-Software/solana-course/content/intro-to-reading-data.md

 - **SOL** is the name of Solana’s native token.
 - **Lamports** are fractional SOL and are named after [Leslie Lamport](https://en.wikipedia.org/wiki/Leslie_Lamport).
 - **Public keys**, often referred to as addresses, point to accounts on the Solana network.
 While you must have a specific secret key to perform certain functions within accounts, anyone can read account data with a public key.
-- **JSON RPC API**: all interactions with the Solana network happens through the [**JSON RPC API**](https://docs.solana.com/developing/clients/jsonrpc-api).
+- **JSON RPC API**: all interactions with the Solana network happens through the [JSON RPC API](https://docs.solana.com/developing/clients/jsonrpc-api).
 This is effectively an HTTP POST with a JSON body that represents the method you want to call.
 - **@solana/web3.js** is an abstraction on top of the JSON RPC API.
 It can be installed with `npm` and allows you to call Solana methods as JavaScript functions.
 For example, you can use it to query the SOL balance of any account:

     ```tsx
     async function getBalanceUsingWeb3(address: PublicKey): Promise<number> {
         const connection = new Connection(clusterApiUrl('devnet'));